February, 2002

 And what about all the stuff you did that doesn't make it into the cover letter?
 You might be able to drop those into conversation when you're in an interview.

-And bringing a portfolio (or demo reel) of your best work puts your resume on top of the stack for sure.
+And bringing a portfolio (or demo reel) of your best work puts your résumé on top of the stack for sure.

-If you're an aspiring game designer, you can create a portfolio with samples of your writings and drawings, photographs of your original table games, flyers or newspaper clippings or photos from game events you organized - anything that shows off your creativity and desirability as a job candidate.
+If you're an aspiring game designer, you can create a paper portfolio with samples of your writings and drawings, photographs of your original table games, flyers or newspaper clippings or photos from game events you organized - anything that shows off your creativity and desirability as a job candidate.
 Just the best stuff, though.
 A portfolio should fit into a 1/2" flexible 3-ring binder (it shouldn't be too thick; you only have a few minutes to show it off).
 Protect the paper by encasing it in "sheet protectors" (available at office supply stores).
 And make copies of your portfolio, so you can leave one with a hiring manager (or mail it away) and perhaps never get it back.
 If you make a design portfolio with game concepts in it, it might be a good idea to also put your stuff on the internet somewhere.
 Go get a free Geocities page or something.
 Game companies can't view "unsolicited submissions," and if your stuff is public knowledge, maybe that makes it look less like a submission.
 [Added March 22, and revised Aug.
 6, 2003]

 Organize your portfolio with your most striking stuff in the front.
 If you have stuff that needs a lot of explanation, either put it in the back or leave it out.
 In an interview, the interviewer may open the binder, look at the first few things, then close it (possibly to look over the rest later or not at all).
 So you need to make the best possible impression with the first things, right up front.